OpenDSA/OpenDSA/RST/en/Sorting/SortOpt.rst

 This tracking process has a cost, and that cost is worthwhile only if the amount of work it saves is greater than the amout of work that it causes.
-Unfortunately, as the table shows, in the average case it just is not worth the time.
+Unfortunately, as the table shows, in the average case it sometimes is not worth the cost, depending on the language.
-Modifying the code simply by removing the tracking steps (and so not getting either the cost of tracking or the benefit of avoiding some of the key comparisons) is faster in the average case.
+Modifying the code simply by removing the tracking steps (and so not getting either the cost of tracking or the benefit of avoiding some of the key comparisons) is nearly as fast in the average case.
 Of course, whether this is always true will depend on how much it costs to extract the record keys and compare them, which depends on the details of the record type and the sort implementation.